 In most cases, an ADB rider must be purchased at the same time you purchase a life insurance policy, whether it’s a term policy or whole life.
 You don’t need a medical exam to qualify for an ADB rider, but you may need a medical exam to qualify for your term or whole life insurance policy.

-For more information on the accidental death benefit rider, and to see an illustration of how it could increase the face value of your insurance policy, schedule a free consultation with a Wealth Strategist at Paradigm Life.
-We work with the nation’s top-rated mutual insurance companies and can help you find an affordable policy customized with the best riders for your financial situation.
+For more information on the accidental death benefit rider, and to see an illustration of how it could increase the face value of your insurance policy, our team is here to help.